 [2] Taylor AE, Davey Smith G, Munafò MR. Re: "Exposure to maternal smoking during pregnancy as a risk factor for tobacco use in adult offspring".
 Am J Epidemiol.
 2014;180(9):959-60.

 2. My second main comment is that I believe the authors should talk more about the hypothesized data generating process under which their approach works.
 To me it seems that the approach works best when one has an additive model in which X and all the candidate traits P have additive effects, and where none of the candidate traits P is a mediator or collider in the relationship between X and Y. But what if P is a mediator of the relationship between X and Y?
 What if P is a collider?
 What if there are interaction effects between X and P?

+Answer) Thank you for these suggestions, they were very helpful.
+We have now substantially expanded the section describing the data generating process used in the simulations, and this includes instances of P being a confounder of X and Y, P being a mediator between X and Y, and also just a straightforward mediator of horizontal pleiotropy.
+If P were a collider it wouldn’t show a causal effect on Y, and hence would not be used for estimating the adjusted effect [1].
+At this point the simulations are very extensive, more so than is often seen in methodology papers.
+Exploring interaction effects will quite substantially increase the parameter space of possible simulations and to do it justice we believe that we hope the reviewer will understand that we should treat this separately – not specifically related to MR-TRYX but related to all pleiotropy robust methods as it is not something that has been adequately addressed in the literature so far.

+References:

+[1] Sanderson E, Davey Smith G, Windmeijer F, Bowden J. An examination of multivariable Mendelian randomization in the single-sample and two-sample summary data settings.
+Int J Epidemiol.
+2018.
+[Epub ahead of print]

 Related, redundancy of candidate traits is currently determined by a statistical approach (LASSO) but shouldn’t redundancy not also be based on some theory or at least some idea of how the candidate trait relates to X and Y in e.g., a Directed Acyclical Graph (DAG)?